innovationOUtside/vce-generic-guide/x-tm351-extras.md

 You can find the actual location of the configuration file by running the command:

-`! ps -xa | grep mongod``
+`! ps -xa | grep mongod`

-The path to the configuration file is given by the value of the `-f` parameter in the run command:
+The path to the configuration file is given by the value of the `-f` parameter in the run command.
+In a notebook code cell, run:

-`/usr/bin/mongod -f /etc/mongod.conf -- run`
+`! /usr/bin/mongod -f /etc/mongod.conf -- run`

 If you still cannot connect to the database, try restarting the VCE.
 (In a local VCE, restart the container from the Docker Desktop.)

 ### Persisting MongoDB Databases Across OpenComputing Lab Sessions and New Local VCE Sessions

-By default, the first time you launch the {{MCODE}} hosted VCE on OpenComputing Lab, or when you mount a directory on to the $HOME directory inside the local VCE, the PostgreSQL data directory will be copied into a hidden directory in your persistent file area and the database server will be configured to use it.
+By default, the first time you launch the {{MCODE}} hosted VCE on OpenComputing Lab, or when you mount a directory on to the $HOME directory (also referred to by the alias `~`) inside the local VCE, the MongoDB data directory will be copied into a hidden directory in your persistent file area and the database server will be configured to use it.

-Specifically, this means that if you update the database, the database contents should be persisted in the hidden `~/.db/postgresql` data directory.
+Specifically, this means that if you update the database, the database contents should be persisted in the hidden `~/.db/mongo` data directory.

-If for any reason you want to delete the persisted database contents and reset the persisted database to the original contents, do the following:

-- delete the  `~/.db/mongo` directory:  `rm -r ~/.db/mongo`
-- delete the sentinel file `~/.local_mongo`:  `rm ~/.local_mongo`
-- delete any `.no_mount` and `.no_local_db_path` files
-- quit the current OpenComputing Lab session

-Alternatively, you can prevent the database server from use the persistent files and just use an ephemeral database data directory which is reset after each hosted session, or whenever a new local VCE container with a shared directory is created, by creating in the home directory an empty `.no_local_mongo` file (`touch ~/.no_local_mongo`).
+If you do not want to persist any MongoDB database changes, you can prevent the database server from using the persistent files and force it to use an ephemeral database data directory which is reset after each hosted session, or whenever a new local VCE container with a shared directory is created.
+To disable the persistent storage of database files, create in the home directory an empty `.no_local_mongo` file (in  notebook code cell, run `!touch ~/.no_local_mongo`).

+To recreate previously modified databases, you will then need to restore the modified database from a backup, or re-run any required data ingestion scripts.

-If you do not want *any* databases to use the persisted, mounted data directory, you can alternatively create an empty `.no_local_db_path` file (`touch ~/.no_local_db_path`).
+If you do not want *any* databases to use the persisted, mounted data directory, you can alternatively create an empty `.no_local_db_path` file (`! touch ~/.no_local_db_path`).

 If you are working with a local VCE, you can persist the database contents *either* using the database data directory mounted into the shared mounted directory, or simply let the database server use a data directory within the container (this will be lost if the container is destroyed, much like a hosted VCE session, but will persist is the container is hibernated or stopped and then restarted).
 To use an "internal" data directory inside the container, create an empty `.no_local_mongo` file at the root of the directory you mount onto `$HOME` inside the container, as in the case of the hosted VCE.